apromore/ApromoreCore/README.md

 ### MySQL setup
 The H2 flat file database is the default only because it allows casual evaluation without requiring any configuration.
-For earnest use or development, Apromore should be configured to use MySQL instead..
+For earnest use or development, Apromore should be configured to use MySQL instead.

 * Ensure MySQL is configured to accept local TCP connections on port 3306 in its .cnf file; "skip-networking" should not be present.

 * Create a database named 'apromore' in your MySQL server.
-Also create 2 user accounts which uses the apromore application.
+Also create 2 user accounts which use the apromore application.
 * You will be prompted to enter the root password of MySQL

 ```bash